markjprice/cs12dotnet8/README.md

 Repository for the Packt Publishing book titled "C# 12 and .NET 8 - Modern Cross-Platform Development Fundamentals" by Mark J. Price

-This book is expected to publish on Tuesday, November 7, 2023.
+This book is expected to publish in November 2023.

 My author page on Amazon: https://www.amazon.com/Mark-J-Price/e/B071DW3QGN/

 All of my books on Packt's website: https://subscription.packtpub.com/search?query=mark+j.+price

-## Code solutions
+## Code solutions for Visual Studio 2022 and Visual Studio Code

-If you have Visual Studio 2022 and Visual Studio Code and its C# extension installed on the same computer, the build process can sometimes conflict.
-This is because Visual Studio 2022 has its own non-standard build server that is different from the standard build server used by .NET SDK.
-Visual Studio 2022 and Visual Studio Code also use different file types to group projects.
-So I have duplicated and separated solution code for each product:
+Visual Studio Code now has an extension named **C# Dev Kit** that includes a Solution Explorer so it can better work with Visual Studio 2022 solution files.
+All three Microsoft code editors/IDEs, Visual Studio 2022 for Windows, Visual Studio 2022 for Mac, and Visual Studio Code + C# Dev Kit can now use the same code solution files and projects for each chapter: [/code](/code).

-- [/vs](/vs): Visual Studio 2022 (for Windows or Mac) solution files and projects for each chapter.
+> **For Visual Studio Code:** To use the chapter solution files with Visual Studio Code, install the **C# Dev Kit** extension.
+Then open the `ChapterNN` folder that contains a `ChapterNN.sln` solution file and wait for the **SOLUTION EXPLORER** pane to appear at the bottom of the **EXPLORER**.
+You can drag and drop to reorder the panes to put **SOLUTION EXPLORER** at the top.
+Learn more about the C# Dev Kit at the following link: https://devblogs.microsoft.com/visualstudio/announcing-csharp-dev-kit-for-visual-studio-code/

-- [/vscode](/vscode): Visual Studio Code workspace files and projects for each chapter.
+> **Warning!** If you use both Visual Studio 2022 and Visual Studio Code to open these solutions, be aware that the build process can conflict.
+This is because Visual Studio 2022 has its own non-standard build server that is different from the standard build server used by .NET SDK CLI.
+My recommendation is to only have a solution open in one code editor at any time.
+You should also clean the solutions between opening in different code editors.
+For example, after closing the solution in one code editor, I delete the `bin` and `obj` folders before then opening in a different code editor.

 ## Chapters